The 7-Step Pennystocking Framework: Key Takeaways

 This is the most rewarding time to be long.
 But it’s also the riskiest.
 You MUST be aware that the higher a supernova goes, the more overextended it gets.
 Be very cautious with buying overextended stocks.

 How long do you hold a supernova?
 That depends on a lot of things.
-Is the big move happening in one day, three days?
+Is the big move happening in one day?
+Or is it over multiple days?
 How many days has the stock been green?
-You must consider many factors.
+You have to consider many factors.

 Remember, supernovas can flip on a dime.

 You know the old adage … What goes up must come down.

 The 7-step pennystocking framework came from observing price action on penny stock pumps.
 Back in the day, once a promotion stopped, the bottom fell out.
 Stocks sometimes dropped 50% or more in a day.